marsninja/blog/docs/blog/posts/dataclasses_and_jac_objects.md

 ### Key Insight: `obj` Uses Implicit `self`

-One elegant touch: methods in `obj` don't require `self` in the parameter list—it's automatically available:
+One elegant touch in Jac: methods in `obj` don't require `self` in the parameter list—it's automatically available in the method body.
+This demonstrates how instance variables work independently for each object:

 <div class="code-block">
 ```jac